roswift/Project2_Red-vs-Blue/Day_1/readme.md

 - Discover the IP address of the Linux web server.
 - Locate the hidden directory on the web server.
-    - **Hint**: Use a browser to see which web pages will load, and/or use a tool like `dirb` to find URLs on the target site.
 - Brute force the password for the hidden directory using the hydra command:
-    - **Hint**: You may need to use `gunzip` to unzip `rockyou.txt.gz` before running Hydra.
-    - **Hint**: `hydra -l <username> -P <wordlist> -s <port> -f -vV <victim.server.ip.address> http-get <path/to/secret/directory>`
 - Break the hashed password with the Crack Station website or John the Ripper.
 - Connect to the server via WebDav.
-    - **Hint**: Look for WebDAV connection instructions in the file located in the secret directory.
-Note that these instructions may have an old IP Address in them, so you will need to use the IP address you have discovered.
 - Upload a PHP reverse shell payload.
-    - **Hint**: Try using your scripting skills!
-MSVenom may also be helpful.
 - Execute payload that you uploaded to the site to open up a meterpreter session.
 - Find and capture the flag.